trimstray/test-your-sysadmin-skills/README.md

 If you take a situation where you have a lot of such bursty processes, you get a very irregular and spiky CPU usage plot.

-As "500 - Internal Server Error" says, the high number of context switches are going to make the situation even worse.
+As *`500 - Internal Server Error`* says, the high number of context switches are going to make the situation even worse.

 Useful resources: